June 11, 2026

 If you have good or excellent personal credit, or if you have an established business with a good business credit score, most business credit cards should be fairly easy to get approved for.
 However, if your personal credit score is less than stellar, you still have some options:

 • Secured business credit cards: You can typically get a secured credit card no matter your personal credit score.
-This type of business credit card requires an initial deposit that acts as your credit limit.
-Secured business credit cards are a great way to help you build credit as you pursue some of the more attractive business credit cards.
+This type of card requires an initial deposit that acts as your credit limit.

 • Fair-credit business credit cards: A fair credit score is generally around 580–669 in the FICO range or 601–660 for VantageScore.
-You can find business credit cards for fair credit, though your options are more limited, and they typically don’t offer competitive rewards or rates.
+You can find business credit cards for fair credit, though your options are more limited and typically don't offer competitive rewards or rates.

 Ramp Business Credit Card